kfoofw/bandit_simulations/python/analysis/ucb.md

 The following analysis is based on the book ["Bandit Algorithms for Website Optimization"](https://www.oreilly.com/library/view/bandit-algorithms-for/9781449341565/) by John Myles White.
 For further understanding of the code, I have included comments for easier understanding.

-Below is the code for creation of the SoftMax algorithm setup and progressive updates of counts and values for arms.
+Below is the code for creation of the UCB1 algorithm setup and progressive updates of counts and values for arms.
 - Counts: Represent recorded times when arm was pulled.
 - Values: Represent the known mean reward.
 In the case of a Bernoulli arm, values represent the probability of reward which ranges from 0 to 1.